chaoss/wg-dei/README.md

 that focuses on the analysis of the gender-diversity in the OpenStack Foundation.
 This project sponsored by Intel and Bitergia aims at helping the community with data.
 And we need data to make decisions!

-This project is under the [CHAOSS](https://chaoss.community) project that is part of The Linux Foundation.
+This project is under the [CHAOSS](https://chaoss.community) project that is part of The Linux Foundation, with participation from multiple other organizations and institutions  (see contributors list).

 As the CHAOSS project consists of two Technical Committees: Software and Metrics, this project aims at working closely with both and learn their best practices.
 In addition, this working group expects